Shastri Research Grant (SRG) 2016-17 (OPEN)

 Objective of SRG is to support collaborative research projects between Indian and Canadian institutions entailing scholars’ mobility and capacity building of scholars/researchers between India-Canada.

 Up to CAD$ 6,000/per project.
-(Contributions from the applicants’ institutions are encouraged).
+(Additional Contributions from the applicants’ institutions to the project are encouraged).

 Number of Awards: